Teaching Psychedelic Law

 *The views expressed on Psychedelic Week do not represent the views of Harvard University, POPLAR at the Petrie-Flom Center at Harvard Law School, Florida State University, or the Florida State University College of Law.
 Psychedelic Week is an independent project unaffiliated with these programs and institutions.

-Mason Marks, MD, JD is the Florida Bar Health Law Section Professor at the Florida State University College of Law.
-He is the senior fellow and project lead of the Project on Psychedelics Law and Regulation (POPLAR) at the Petrie-Flom Center at Harvard Law School and an affiliated fellowat the Information Society Project at Yale Law School.
-Marks teaches drug law, psychedelic law, constitutional law, and administrative law.
+Mason Marks, MD, JD is a Visiting Professor of Law at Harvard Law School.
+He is also the Florida Bar Health Law Section Professor at Florida State University, senior fellow and project lead of the Project on Psychedelics Law and Regulation (POPLAR) at the Petrie-Flom Center at Harvard Law School, and an visiting fellow at the Information Society Project at Yale Law School.
+Marks teaches constitutional law, administrative law, drug law, and psychedelic law.
 Before moving to Florida, he served on the Oregon Psilocybin Advisory Board where he chaired its Licensing Subcommittee.
 Marks has drafted drug policies for state and local lawmakers.
 His forthcoming book on psychedelic law and politics will be published by Yale University Press.
 He tweets at @MasonMarksMD and @PsychedelicWeek.